 Studying Geography provokes and answers questions about the natural and human world.
 It develops a knowledge of places and environments.
 It is a dynamic and every changing subject frequently making the headlines in the newspapers and other journals, in a variety of ways.
-The Department aims to develop a range of different skills with students.
+The department aims to develop a range of different skills with students.
 They are asked to question ideas and evaluate information, which can lead to heated debates.
 Modern technology is used to help illustrate ideas and examples, as well as traditional forms of teaching which enable a firm grounding in the basic principles of the subject.
-We are always exploring the impact of actions on things like climate change as well as investigating the issues related to geographical hazzards.
+We are always exploring the impact of actions on things like climate change as well as investigating the issues related to geographical hazards.
 Teaching takes place within the classroom and outside as a variety of field trips are experienced at all levels of study.

 YEARS 7 - 9

 From year 7 - 9 girls study natural geographic concepts such as map reading, earth movements, climate change, water, landforms and geology as well as topics involving human geography such as settlement and shopping, resources and environmental issues, population distribution and changes, global patterns of inequality and development within countries.
 They also have the opportunity to work outside the classroom for example year 9 undertake a day investigating the characteristics of a river and how these change downstream.